gsingharoy/gomoney/README.md

 ## Description
 This package contains a simple library which converts a currency amount to another supported currency.
 The exchange rates used here are published by the official [European Central Bank](http://www.ecb.europa.eu/stats/exchange/eurofxref/html/index.en.html).

+For improved performance the exchange rates are cached and refreshed every 2 hours.

 ## Usage

 ```go